izzy1090/izzy1090/README.md

 * ✉️  You can contact me at [michaelisabella1@gmail.com](mailto:michaelisabella1@gmail.com)
 * 🧠  I'm currently building a game engine with C.
 * 🤝  I'm looking to collaborate on open source projects and searching for a project with a positive impact (i.e. fighting / understanding climate change).
-* ⚡  You can hear music I've written on tv shows such as: Catfish, 90 Day Fiance, Keeping Up With The Kardashians and more!
+* ⚡  Special fact about me, I've written music that's been placed on reality tv such as: Catfish, 90 Day Fiance, Keeping Up With The Kardashians and more!

 ### Skills